USS Kasaan Bay: Construction

-Her construction was awarded to Kaiser Shipbuilding Company, Vancouver, Washington under a Maritime Commission contract, on 18 June 1942.
+Her construction was awarded to Kaiser Shipbuilding Company, Vancouver, Washington under a United States Maritime Commission contract, on 18 June 1942.
 The escort carrier was laid down on 11 May 1943 under the name Kasaan Bay, as part of a tradition which named escort carriers after bays or sounds in Alaska.
 Her namesake, Kasaan Bay, was in turn derived from the local Kaigani Haida, who named the bay after the nearby settlement of Gasa'áan, the name of which had originated from the Tlingit name Kasa'aan, meaning "pretty town".
 She was laid down as MC hull 1106, the fifteenth of a series of fifty Casablanca-class escort carriers.
 She therefore received the classification symbol CVE-69, indicating that she was the sixty-ninth escort carrier to be commissioned into the United States Navy.
 She was launched on 24 October 1943; sponsored by Mrs. Robert W. Morse, the wife of Captain Morse, who would later become best known as the advising Aviation Officer for the Fifth Fleet; transferred to the Navy and commissioned on 4 December 1943, with Captain Bradford Ellsworth Grow in command.